EclipseFdn/eclipsefdn-github-sync/README.md

 ## Running the toolset for development

 By default, the script is run in docker containers to emulate the production environment (Openshift).
 This sync tool can be run in standard and verbose mode.
-The difference between the modes is that in verbose all log messages are printed to the STDOUT of the container.
+The difference between the modes is that in verbose all log messages are printed to the STDOUT of the container...

 Before running, an `api-token` file should be created that contains the GitHub API key to be used for connectivity.
 This should be created in a `secret` folder in the root of the project (this has been excluded from Git commits so there is less danger of pushing live keys to a public repository).